-Once your organisation is ready to transfer records to NRS, and you have prepared your records in accordance with section 4 above, please email a copy of the manifest csv file to the digital_records@nrscotland.gov.uk.
+Once your organisation is ready to transfer records to NRS, and you have prepared your records in accordance with section 4 above, please email a copy of the manifest csv file to the digital\records@nrscotland.gov.uk.
 The team will confirm the records described in the manifest are as expected and set a date for the transfer.

-Our current method of transfer is via the managed file transfer tool MOVEit.
+Our current method of transfer is via the NRS Managed File Transfer tool.
 This offers a secure method of transferring files person-to-person via a web browser, with an easy-to-use mailbox-type interface.

-Further guidance on using MOVEit for transfer can be found in Appendix E.
+Further guidance on using this tool for transfer can be found in Appendix E.